Skip to main content

 Some patients do well on TRT for years and stay on it.
 Some find that the symptoms they hoped TRT would solve do not improve, in which case we discontinue.
 Some want to restart endogenous production to attempt conception.
 There are protocols (HCG and/or clomiphene during a taper and after) that can help, but the timeline to full endogenous recovery is variable and sometimes incomplete after long-term TRT.
 This is part of the conversation we have before starting.

 Most Philadelphia primary care practices either decline to prescribe TRT (sending patients to urology or endocrinology, which adds months of wait and copays) or refer to a low-T clinic.
 The result is a market split between under-care and over-care.
-A direct primary care practice that prescribes TRT thoughtfully sits in the middle, which is where most patients actually want to be.
+A direct primary care practice that prescribes TRT thoughtfully sits in the middle, which is where most patients want to be.

 Untreated obstructive sleep apnea is one of the most underappreciated causes of low testosterone in men in their 30s and 40s.
 Treating the sleep apnea often moves testosterone 100-200 ng/dL on its own.
-We screen for sleep apnea aggressively before considering TRT in men with low testosterone.
+We screen for sleep apnea assertively before considering TRT in men with low testosterone.

 Related Intelligence

 Stop settling for "normal."
-Fishtown Medicine offers precision TRT and fertility-preserving strategies (HCG, Enclomiphene) for high-performing men in Philadelphia.
+Fishtown Medicine offers precision TRT and fertility-preserving strategies (HCG, Enclomiphene) for driven men in Philadelphia.

 Read Deep Dive